txddy-p/Obsidian/Saving Money and Managing Credit.md

 		- A fixed interest rate stays the same throughout the term of the loan (or deposit in the case of savings).
 		- Floating interest rates are more unpredictable, and can change both up and down throughout the term of the loan or deposit.
 Floating interest rates are based on some reference rate, which in South Africa is normally the repo(repurchase) rate.
 - The repo rate (set by SARB), is the rate at which it lends to commercial banks.
 This rate, which is reconsidered quarterly, is  related to inflation and inflationary expectations.
-- The prime rate (current in South Africa is 11.75%), which is the lowest rate at which banks lend to their customers (this being available only to the very best, lowest-risk customers).
-The prime rate will always be a few percentage points higher (about 3.5%) than the repo rate (currently at 8.25%.
+- The prime rate (current in South Africa is 11.75%),
 # Savings
 There are many savings vehicles available, including bank deposits, money market funds, unit trusts and the repayment of debts (especially mortgages).